REMEMBERING OUR HEROES: HELP NJSACC PAY HOMAGE TO OUR BELOVED PROFESSIONALS IN AFTERSCHOOL!

 Every program has something to share and every program has someone dedicated to #AfterschoolNJ and the youth they serve!

-We at NJSACC, want to always remember and pay homage to those colleagues that spent their professional lives caring for and nurturing the development of our youth in the afterschool and summer learning spaces.
+At NJSACC, we continue to remember and pay homage to those colleagues that spent their professional lives caring for and nurturing the development of our youth in the afterschool and summer learning spaces.

-Complete the information using the Survey Monkey link below, to pay respects to someone who is no longer with us but will forever be remembered for their impact on the lives of NJ’s youth and on our hearts and minds.
+Complete the information using the Google Form link below, to pay respects to someone who is no longer with us but will forever be remembered for their impact on the lives of NJ’s youth and on our hearts and minds.

 Remembering Dr. Selma Goore